wp-plugins/maxbuttons/readme.txt

 Enable the container option and set the alignment property to either "display: inline-block" or "float: left".
 You might also want to add some margin values to put some spacing between your buttons.

 == Changelog ==
+= 1.9.1 =
+* Fixed issues with spacing of the system info on the Support page.

 = 1.9.0 =
 * Added support for localization.